Honda Accord: Return of the SE (1991)

-Update (1992–1993)
+Facelift (1991)

 Accords received a minor facelift in 1991 for the 1992 model year.
 The SE trim was dropped again but left behind its 140 hp F22A6 engine for use in the EX models.
 This engine added 15 hp over the DX and LX trims and 10 hp over the 90–91 EX trim due to a further revised exhaust system.
-The system used the same EX-SE twin outlet muffler, a revised air intake tract, a revised camshaft, and a revised intake manifold using IAB butterfly valves which open at 4600 rpm to increase air intake breathing at high rpm.
+The system used the same EX-SE twin-outlet muffler, a revised air intake tract, a revised camshaft, and a revised intake manifold using IAB butterfly valves which open at 4,600 rpm to increase air intake breathing at high rpm.
 It was similar in design to the 92–96 Prelude Si and VTEC models.
 For the 1992 and 1993 model years, the motorised shoulder belt system was replaced with a standard driver-side airbag and conventional shoulder/seatbelt arrangement for all but the center rear passenger.
 Anti-lock 4-wheel disc brakes became standard on the EX.
-The front and rear facias received a more rounded and updated look.
+The front and rear fascias received a more rounded and updated look.
 Coupe and sedan models received a new grille, new headlamps, amber parking lights, slightly thinner body side molding, updated wheel designs and for the first time, the EX coupe used wheels different from the EX sedan.
 The sedans received restyled shortened taillamps with an inverted amber turn signal and backup light positions.
 The wagon taillamps though still resembled those from the 1990–1991 Accord.
-The US-market coupe used the new revised inverted positioning of the signal and backup lights, but the shape of the taillamps still resembled those of the 90–91 models.
+The US-market coupe used the new revised inverted positioning of the signal and backup lights, but the shape of the taillamps still resembled those of the 1990–1991 models.
 EX trim levels included a radio anti-theft function to deter stereo theft.
 A front driver's seat armrest was now standard on LX and EX models.
 Some dealer-installed accessories were dropped including the luggage rack, boot-lip spoiler, and cockpit cover.
 A gold finish kit was added.